 For more information on policy developments on professional qualifications recognition, visit the legislation section.

 The Services Package of January 2017 will make it easier for professionals to provide services to a potential EU customer base of 500 million.
 The EU services sector provides jobs for two-thirds of Europeans.
 Regulated professions make up 22% of that total.
 The package included 2 initiatives related to professions:

 A committee on the recognition of professional qualifications assists the European Commission when needed in helping implement the directive in EU countries.

 The group of coordinators aims to:

 Members of the group are appointed by national authorities and the Commission chairs the meetings.
-For more information and reports from the meetings, see the page of the group.
+For more information see the page of the group.

 Professionals who have problems getting their professional experience recognised, may contact the SOLVIT network, national courts and public authorities, or as a last resort, complain to the Commission.

 Learn more about infringement cases and ways to assert your rights in the enforcement section.

 If you think a particular country’s legislation or administrative practices violate EU law, you can complain in writing to the European Commission.